-Pretzel Candy Spiderwebs are festive, sweet & salty treats that are fun to make with the kids or serve at a Halloween party!
+Candy Spiderwebs are the perfect Halloween Pretzel Treats…festive, sweet & salty, and fun to make with the kids or serve at a party!

 Well, folks…October will be here before we know it and I couldn’t hold out any longer.
 I’ve got a fun and festive Halloween recipe for you today!

 I love making holiday treats for or with my kiddos, and I have to admit to letting my whole “real food” philosophy slide when doing so.
 Because let’s face it…how could you make cute spiderwebs like these without utilizing less-than-natural candy coating and brightly-colored sprinkles?!